emma-data-works/ds-class-intro/python_basics/class01/Anaconda_setup.md

 When creating an environment, you can specify which version of Python to install in the environment.
 This command installs the most recent version of Python 3.
 To install a specific version, for example you can use `conda create -n itds python=3.5` for Python 3.5.

 ### Enter and leave the environment
-Use `conda activate py3basics` or `source activate py3basics` to enter the environment you just created on Mac OSX/Linux.
+Use `conda activate intro` or `source activate intro` to enter the environment you just created on Mac OSX/Linux.
-On Windows, use `activate py3basics`.
+On Windows, use `activate intro`.

 To leave the environment, use `conda deactivate` or `source deactivate` (the latter command may give you error message sometimes depending on your setting) on OSX/Linux.
 On Windows, use `deactivate`.

-For the next steps, let's activate and stay in the `py3basics` environment.
+For the next steps, let's activate and stay in the `intro` environment.

 ### Install packages
 When you are in the environment, you'll see the environment name in the terminal prompt like below.

 ```
-(py3basics) Macbook:ds-intro-class user$
+(intro) Macbook:ds-intro-class user$
 ```

 The environment has only a few packages installed by default, plus the ones you installed when creating it.
 You can check this out with `conda list`.
 Installing packages in the environment is: `conda install package_name`.
 The specific packages you install will only be available when you're in the environment.